Tarekjp/PyCar-Weather/README.md

 sudo apt-get install python3-pip (If pip 3 is not installed) sudo pip3 install {added in future}
 ```
-- Extract the folder from the .ZIP file
+- Extract the "weather" folder from the .ZIP file
 - Copy the folder to the root directory of PyCar